 Parish register data shed further light on the socioeconomic gradient of plague mortality in sixteenth- and seventeenth-century London.
-Figure 211 compares the number of deaths, distinguishing between areas within and outside the walls, relative to their non-plague norm, in four plague years when deaths reached 5 to 6 times their habitual levels.
-One of the most striking features is the sharp fall between the 1560s and 1660s in mortality in the richer intramural parishes.
+One of the most striking features of the data is the sharp fall between the 1560s and 1660s in mortality in the richer intramural parishes.
 An increasing tendency for the better off to flee from the city during plague years may help account for this.
-In 1665 the exodus included the King and his court (with Charles II manifesting a 'paternal regard' for his subjects from a safe distance in Oxford), 'almost all the rich', and 'a great many of the clergy who were in circumstances' (Harvey 1769: 415-16).
+In 1665 the exodus included the King and his court (with Charles II manifesting a 'paternal regard' for his subjects from a safe distance in Oxford), 'almost all the rich', and 'a great many of the clergy who were in circumstances' (Harvey 1769, pp. 415-16).
 Note conversely the significant increase over time in mortality in London's rapidly urbanizing out-parishes.

-Figures 2-4 originally appeared in Cummins et al. 2016.
+Another likely reason for the socioeconomic gradient is the increasing self-segregation of the rich in London over time (Cummins et al. 2015).